kmecpp/Osmium/README.md

 # Features

 * Platform independent
+* No need to register commands or listeners
+* Built in Hibernate + HikariCP integration
+* Resources files like plugin.yml don't exist anymore
+* Configuration files are generated automatically from a class file
-* More concise command API and automatic registration of commands
+* Super awesome command API that combines the best of both Bukkit and Sponge
-* More concise listener API and automatic registration of listeners
-* Service API that allows hooking into common server events at any time
-* Super easy configuration handling
-* And much more...
+* And much much more...

 #### Implemented:

 * Configs